eTzmNcbkrng/WardrobeTools/README.md

 * Then click "Send Transmogs" to mail items.
 * Hover on "Send Transmogs" for a preview of which items will be mailed.

+The settings are saved separately for each realm and faction.

 ### New Advanced Feature: TradeSkillMaster Filtering!

 WardrobeTools' mailer can now stop items from being mailed, based on values from TradeSkillMaster.
 (This is an entirely optional feature, WardrobeTools works without TSM too.)